ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/03_AlphaFold_PAF/01_global_stability_analysis/README.md

 - The preprocessing templates in `scripts/` use `repX` as a placeholder and should be edited to match replica-specific filenames before use.
 - For the AlphaFold-based system, JmjC index groups were defined directly from the residue range corresponding to the JmjC region, without chain-specific subdivision.
 - Interactive GROMACS selections are recorded as comments inside the relevant scripts.
-- Raw `.xvg` files in `raw_outputs/` were used for downstream comparison and plotting.
+- Files in `processed_outputs/` were used for downstream summary generation, cross-system comparison, and plotting.